Key Takeaways

 1. Quizzes

-- Impact: It builds a lighthearted competition among the employees.
+- Impact: It creates a light-hearted competition among employees.
 Also, it motivates even disengaged employees to participate.

 - Variations: